SubmitHub makes it easy to contact music bloggers, Spotify playlisters, record labels and more

 Feed music is an intelligent property rights and payment platform.

-A cool collection of blogs to submit music to, with a great guide on how to do it.
+A cool collections of blogs to submit music to, with a great guide on how to do it.

 Music business training and tutorials from industry professionals.